automl/ConfigSpace/docs/source/API-Doc.rst

 ConfigSpace offers *json*, *pcs* and *pcs_new* writers/readers.
 These classes can serialize and deserialize configuration spaces.
-Serializing configuration spaces is useful to share configuration spaces across experiments, or use them in other tools, for example to analyze hyperparameter importance with `CAVE <https://github.com/automl/CAVE>`_.
+Serializing configuration spaces is useful to share configuration spaces across experiments, or use them in other tools, for example, to analyze hyperparameter importance with `CAVE <https://github.com/automl/CAVE>`_.

 .. _json: